zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 Eqn.
 99c confirms that that Smith's microsurface profile only models self-occlusion, and that the connection between a microfacet and its neighborhood is missing entirely.
 Therefore, we may once again end up with a microfacet soup or a salad instead of a continuous surface.
 The only way to solve this problem is by using a more sophisticated microsurface profile.

-It can be shown that, for a height field, $\small 0 \le W_1 \le 1 \text{ and } \Lambda \ge 0$.
-Unfortunately, due to the lack of occlusion, it is possible to come up with a surface that violates this physical constraint for some viewing angles.
-Whether the infinitesimal thickness of the microsurface completely resolves this issue is an excellent question.
+Both physics and common sense require $\small 0 \le G_1 \le 1$, and thus $\small 0 \le W_1 \le 1$.
+Unfortunately, due to the lack of occlusion, it is easy to come up with a surface that violates this constraint for some viewing angles.
+The assumption that the microsurface is infinitesimally thick minimizes, but does not completely eliminate this issue, especially if our scope is not limited to height fields.

 A VNDF can be used to construct a *bidirectional scattering distribution function* $\small f_s$ (also known as a *BSDF*).
 By definition, it is a ratio of the differential outgoing radiance to the differential incident irradiance, the latter being the product of the incident radiance and the projected differential solid angle $\small d\Omega_n(\bm{l}) = \vert \bm{n} \cdot \bm{l} \vert d\Omega(\bm{l})$: